I love her more than I ever dreamed of.

 I love this picture of us leaving our wedding reception, because in many ways it show us stepping out into the world when we honestly had NO IDEA what life would bring us.
 We just had hopes and dreams.

 I have no data on this, but I think leaders perhaps struggle in their marriages more than others do.
+Global crises make that even more complicated as all the stress at work comes home.

-Anecdotally, at least, I hear from leader after leader who says it’s been tougher at home than they thought it would be.
+I hear from leader after leader who says it’s been tougher at home than they thought it would be.
 And Toni and I have had our share of struggles for sure.

 If you’re looking for a post on marriage that outlines how couples should do 5 things that will make their marriage perfect, you need to read someone else’s blog.